zhulibo93/loopback-next/docs/site/Calling-other-APIs-and-Web-Services.md

 ?
 Use default CRUD mapping: No
 ```

-The next step is to edit the DataSource JSON file for `options` and
+The next step is to edit the DataSource file for `options` and `operations`.
-`operations`.

 The REST connector uses the
 [request module](https://www.npmjs.com/package/request) as the HTTP client.
 You